ofallonlabs/saeedmirshekari/_src/blog/meet-our-new-data-science-mentor-mahdi-jadaliha.md

 thumbnail: /assets/img/uploads/mahdi_.png
 rating: 5
 ---
+# Introducing Our New Data Science Mentor: Mahdi Jadaliha

-We are thrilled to introduce our newest addition to the mentorship team at OMENTORS: Mahdi Jadaliha.
-With a diverse background and a wealth of experience in both academia and industry, Mahdi brings a unique perspective to the table for aspiring data scientists.
+Are you ready to take your data science skills to the next level?
+Meet Mahdi Jadaliha, our newest mentor at O'Mentors!
+With a rich background in mechanical engineering and extensive experience in data science, Mahdi brings a unique perspective and wealth of knowledge to the table.
+Let's dive into what makes Mahdi the perfect mentor for your data science journey.

-### Meet Mahdi Jadaliha
+## About Mahdi Jadaliha

-Mahdi is a polyglot, fluent in Persian, Turkish, and English, reflecting his rich cultural upbringing and international experience.
-Born and raised in Iran, Mahdi embarked on an academic journey that led him to pursue a Ph.D. in Mechanical Engineering at Michigan State University in the United States.
+Born and raised in Iran, Mahdi's journey in academia led him to pursue a Ph.D. in Mechanical Engineering at Michigan State University.
+But his passion for data science took him beyond the realm of traditional engineering.
+Throughout his career, Mahdi has worked with various companies in the United States, honing his skills and expertise in this rapidly evolving field.

-### Blend of Academia and Industry

-Mahdi's journey in the world of data science is a testament to his versatility.
-Following his academic pursuits, Mahdi delved into the corporate world, lending his expertise to multiple companies in the U.S. His hands-on experience in real-world applications of data science sets him apart as a mentor who can bridge the gap between theory and practice.

-### Entrepreneurial Spirit

-In addition to his corporate endeavors, Mahdi is also an entrepreneur at heart.
-He runs his tech startup, [clockto.com](clockto.com), alongside his other ventures.
-CLOCKTO is an AI-driven scheduling platform poised to revolutionize how businesses manage their time and resources.
+In addition to his professional ventures, Mahdi is also the brains behind CLOCKTO, an innovative AI-Driven Scheduling platform poised to revolutionize the way we manage our time.
+[CLOCKTO](https://www.clockto.com) promises efficiency and convenience, embodying Mahdi's commitment to leveraging technology for practical solutions.

-### Mentorship Opportunity

-At OMENTORS, we believe in the power of mentorship to shape aspiring data scientists into industry leaders.
-Mahdi Jadaliha's expertise and experience make him an invaluable addition to our mentorship roster.
-Whether you are just starting your journey in data science or looking to advance your career, Mahdi can provide the guidance and insights you need to succeed.
+## Services Offered by Mahdi

+At O'Mentors, Mahdi offers personalized mentorship tailored to your data science aspirations.
+Here's a glimpse of the services he provides:

+### 1. Hands-on LLM with Python

+With LLM and generative AI gaining traction, Mahdi is here to guide you through the intricacies of these cutting-edge technologies.
+Whether you're looking to grasp fundamental concepts or embark on project-based learning, Mahdi will support you every step of the way.
+Expect to dive deep into hands-on exercises and even collaborate on projects for your GitHub portfolio.

+**Qualifications:**
+Mahdi's expertise shines through his real-world projects in embedding, RAG, and AI assistant applications.
+You can witness his proficiency firsthand [here](https://youtu.be/YhjEsM2X7hc).

+### 2. Data Manipulation with Python

+In the realm of data science, effective data manipulation is key.
+Mahdi understands the importance of mastering tools like pandas, polars, and dbduck for seamless data handling.
+Drawing from over two decades of experience, Mahdi unveils the tricks and techniques that streamline your workflow and maximize productivity.

+**Qualifications:**
+With a rich history of working with data spanning more than 20 years, Mahdi possesses invaluable insights and strategies to optimize your data manipulation endeavors.

-### Connect with Mahdi
+## Connect with Mahdi

-If you're eager to learn more about Mahdi Jadaliha and how he can help you navigate your data science career, we encourage you to explore his profile on [omentors.com](omentors.com)

-To schedule a personalized 1-on-1 meeting with Mahdi, where you can discuss your goals and aspirations in data science, visit our website at [OMENTORS.com](https://www.omentors.com/) and apply for mentorship today.

-Join us in welcoming Mahdi Jadaliha to OMENTORS.
-Together, let's unlock the potential of data science and pave the way for a brighter future.

-*Are you ready to take your data science journey to the next level?
-Apply for mentorship with Mahdi Jadaliha today!*
+Ready to elevate your data science career?
+Take the first step by connecting with Mahdi Jadaliha at O'Mentors.
+Whether you're a novice seeking guidance or a seasoned professional aiming to refine your skills, Mahdi offers mentorship catered to your unique needs and goals.

+To learn more about Mahdi and schedule a one-on-one meeting to discuss your data science journey, visit [OMENTORS.com](https://omentors.com).
+Empower yourself with the guidance and expertise of Mahdi Jadaliha, and embark on a transformative data science adventure today!

+---
+With Mahdi's multidimensional expertise and passion for empowering aspiring data scientists, O'Mentors is thrilled to welcome him aboard as our newest mentor.
+Don't miss out on the opportunity to learn from the best – connect with Mahdi and kickstart your data science journey today!